 For Matilda, the main challenge of time travel was packing.
 Just how do you fit one of those giant Elizabethan ruffle collars into a carry-on?

 Brainstorming Technique 4: Answer Thought-Provoking Questions

 - If you could take a Mulligan and do over one thing in your life, what would it be?
 Would you change what you did the first time around?
 Why?

 - Or, if you could take another crack at doing something again, what would you pick?
 Something positive – having another shot at repeating a good experience?
 Something negative – getting the chance to try another tactic to avoid a bad experience?

-- Which piece of yourself could you never change while still remaining the same person?
+- Which piece of yourself could you never change while remaining the same person?
 Your race?
 Ethnicity?
 Intellect?
 Height?
 Freckles?
 Loyalty?
 Sense of humor?
-Why is that the thing that you’d cling to as the thing that makes you you?
+Why is that the thing that you’d cling to as the thing that makes you who you are?